Tiled bathroom floor and walls with a glass shower screen and square drain

 Engineering

-• Use wet tile saw with continuous water suppression for all power cutting
+• Use wet tile saw with continuous water suppression as the primary control for all power cutting

 • Position cutting station downwind from workers if outdoors